S&P 500 Historical Drawdowns

 Frequently Asked Questions

-What is the worst S&P 500 drawdown in history?
+What is the worst S&P 500 drawdown since 1985?

 The worst S&P 500 drawdown since 1985 was the Great Financial Crisis of 2007-2009, which saw the index fall 56.8% from its October 2007 peak to its March 2009 trough.
-It took approximately 5.5 years for the S&P 500 to fully recover to new all-time highs.
-The Dot-Com Crash of 2000-2002 was the second-worst, with a 49.1% decline and an approximately 7-year recovery period.
+Measured from the trough, the index took approximately 4 years to close at a new all-time high (March 2013).
+The Dot-Com Crash of 2000-2002 was the second-worst, with a 49.1% decline; the index needed about 4.6 years from the October 2002 trough to set a new high in May 2007.

 How often does the S&P 500 have a 20% drawdown?

-Since 1985, the S&P 500 has experienced drawdowns of 20% or greater roughly once every 5-7 years on average.
-Notable 20%+ drawdowns include Black Monday (1987, -33.5%), the Dot-Com Crash (2000, -49.1%), the Great Financial Crisis (2007, -56.8%), the COVID Crash (2020, -33.9%), and the 2022 Bear Market (-25.4%).
-Smaller drawdowns of 10-20% occur more frequently, roughly every 1-2 years.
+Since 1985, the S&P 500 has experienced drawdowns of 20% or greater five times, roughly once every 8 years on average: Black Monday (1987, -33.5%), the Dot-Com Crash (2000, -49.1%), the Great Financial Crisis (2007, -56.8%), the COVID Crash (2020, -33.9%), and the 2022 Bear Market (-25.4%).
+Drawdowns of 10-20% from a prior high have occurred roughly once every 3-4 years, with the February 2018, late 2018, 2023, and 2025 episodes the most recent examples.

 How long does it take the S&P 500 to recover from a drawdown?

-Recovery time varies dramatically depending on the severity of the drawdown.
-Moderate drawdowns of 10-20% have historically recovered within 3-7 months.
-The COVID Crash of 2020, despite being a 33.9% decline, recovered in just 5 months β€” the fastest recovery from a 30%+ drawdown in history.
-However, the deepest drawdowns like the Dot-Com Crash and the Great Financial Crisis took 5-7 years for full recovery to new all-time highs.
+Recovery time varies dramatically with the depth of the drawdown.
+Measured from the trough to a new high, moderate drawdowns of 10-20% have historically recovered within about 1 to 6 months.
+The COVID Crash of 2020, despite being a 33.9% decline, recovered in about 5 months, the fastest recovery from a 30%+ drawdown in this dataset.
+The deepest drawdowns took far longer: about 4.6 years for the Dot-Com Crash and about 4 years for the Great Financial Crisis (roughly 5.5 to 7 years if measured from the prior peak instead of the trough).
 View the current S&P 500 (SPY) drawdown status.

 Data based on S&P 500 daily closing prices.
 Drawdown Severity Scores are estimated using DrawdownAlerts' methodology.
 Dates are approximate.